-Borrowers can use loan funds for an array of purposes, such as debt consolidation, home improvement, auto loans, baby and adoption, small business, or a special occasion.
-Since Prosper is a marketplace lender, getting a loan isn’t as straightforward as working with a typical lender.
+Borrowers can use loan funds for an array of purposes, such as debt consolidation, home improvement, auto loans, baby and adoption, or a special occasion.
+Since Prosper is a marketplace platform, getting a loan isn’t as straightforward as working with a typical lender.

 Once you apply, investors must make a financial commitment to reach your funding goal.
 As long as you reach 70% of your goal, your loan will be funded, but it can take a few days to hit that mark.
 If you’re able to wait for your loan funds instead of receiving them within a day or two, you may qualify for some attractive rates.

-When seeking a Prosper personal loan, limit your request to an amount ranging between $2,000 and $35,000.
+When seeking a personal loan through Prosper, limit your request to an amount ranging between $2,000 and $35,000.
 APRs vary greatly, anywhere from 5.99% to 36%.
 Obviously, factors such as your credit score, income, and current debt load all affect the exact rate you’ll receive.
-Prosper loans are fairly short term, with fixed repayment periods of either three or five years.
+Loans through Prosper are fairly short term, with fixed repayment periods of either three or five years1.

 Most Prosper borrowers have fairly strong financial histories.
 The minimum credit score required is 640, but the average borrower has a 710.
 Income is also relatively high at just over $88,500, compared to the national real median personal income of $30,240.

-All borrowers will need to have a debt to income ratio of under 50% in order to qualify for a Prosper loan.
+All borrowers will need to have a debt to income ratio of under 50% in order to qualify for a loan through Prosper.
 On top of that, you shouldn’t have any recent bankruptcies and you do need at least some type of credit history.
 If you’re a brand new borrower, you likely won’t be approved.

-The Prosper application is similar to other lenders in that you’ll need to submit your social security number and financial information.
+To start the application process you’ll need to submit your social security number and financial information.
 You’ll likely also need to provide supporting documentation to confirm your income, such as recent pay stubs or a tax return.